Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Method

-\textbf{Approximated camera parameters.} Satellite imagery typically uses the rational polynomial camera (RPC) model, directly mapping image coordinates to geographic coordinates.
-To integrate with the 3DGS pipeline, we employ SatelliteSfM~\citep{VisSat-2019} to approximate perspective camera parameters (extrinsic and intrinsic) from RPC and generate sparse SfM points as initial 3DGS points.
+Satellite imagery typically uses the rational polynomial camera (RPC) model, directly mapping image coordinates to geographic coordinates.
+To integrate with the 3DGS pipeline, we employ SatelliteSfM~\cite{VisSat-2019} to approximate perspective camera parameters (extrinsic and intrinsic) from RPC and generate sparse SfM points as initial 3DGS points.